 - These findings add to the growing evidence that hypertension is a major risk factor for mortality from stroke and coronary heart disease (CHD) among the elderly and the very old.
 High blood pressure among the elderly should not be treated any differently than among younger age groups.

-- In itself, body mass index was not associated with mortality from stroke and coronary heart disease in our population.
+- In itself, BMI was not associated with mortality from stroke and CHD in our population.
 Relative to total mortality in women, we found a negative association with BMI.

 - There were adjustments for variables